meabed/graphql-upload-ts/README.md

 ## Acknowledgements

 This module was ⚠️ forked from the amazing [`graphql-upload`](https://npm.im/graphql-upload).
 The original module is exceptionally well documented and well written.
+It was very easy to fork and amend.
+Thanks Jayden!

 However, there are no JavaScript alternative modules for GraphQL file uploads.
 Also, I needed something simpler which won't do any disk I/O. Thus, this fork was born.

 Differences: